hovav698/Simple-Object-Detection/README.md

 <img width="280" alt="RTST" src="https://user-images.githubusercontent.com/71300410/123623005-a3dcc700-d815-11eb-979b-19b17028b402.png">

 - Place the edited background slice back to the original position.
-This is the final result:
+This is the final image result:

 <img width="280" alt="RTST" src="https://user-images.githubusercontent.com/71300410/123623551-3c734700-d816-11eb-9727-6e14fa802eff.png">

+- Create the target vector - object location, object class and the appear flag. loss calculation.

+- Create data generatrion function that outputs batch of images and targets.
+It will be used for the model training.

 Few examples of the random generated images: